Equivariant Splitting: Self-supervised learning from incomplete data: Introduction

-Our contributions are the following: \begin{enumerate} \item We propose a new definition for equivariance in inverse problems, and propose architectures that satisfy this property, including unrolled architectures. \item We propose a new self-supervised loss that leverages equivariant networks (according to our definition above) whose global minimizer is the gold standard MMSE estimator under the assumption of an invariant signal distribution. \item We demonstrate the performance of our method on a wide range of inverse problems including compressed sensing, inpainting and accelerated MRI. \end{enumerate}
+Our contributions are the following: \begin{enumerate} \item We propose a new definition for equivariance in inverse problems, and propose architectures that satisfy this property, including unrolled architectures. \item We propose a new self-supervised loss that leverages equivariant networks (according to our definition above) whose global minimizer is the gold standard MMSE estimator under the assumption of an invariant signal distribution. \item We demonstrate the performance of our method on a wide range of inverse problems including compressed sensing, inpainting, accelerated MRI and sparse-view computed tomography. \end{enumerate}